camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-opensearch.md

       host: opensearch.example.com
       port: 443

+optimize:
+  migration:
+    enabled: false

 elasticsearch:
   enabled: false
 ```

-From the above configuration, the internal elasticsearch component and the elasticsearch configuration for all components are disabled.
+From the above configuration, the internal Elasticsearch component and the Elasticsearch configuration for all components are disabled.
 This is required in order to use AWS managed OpenSearch.

 If you do not wish to specify the username and password in plaintext within the values.yaml, then the following configuration can be used: